High Availability Architecture¶

 Load Balancers are the only ESS component in the public subnets.
 If reliance on the SLA of a single load balancer for the ESS deployment insufficient, you can use multiple load balancers; i.e., have a load balancer in each availability zone.
 You can even use another load balancer to front the multiple load balancers.

 The Load Balancers will each have public DNS addresses.
 These should be

 added as CNAME entries to your DNS configuration as follows,

 Separate Management of Public and Backend Services¶

-Separate the resource management for public “ess” services (e.g. LDP, Solid OIDC Broker) from the “backend” services (e.g., monitoring, logging).
+Separate the resource management for public “ess” services (e.g. LDP, Solid OpenID Connect) from the “backend” services (e.g., monitoring, logging).

 For the AWS deployment, two Auto-Scaling Groups (ASG) are used to provide separate pools of EC2 instances, one for the “ess” services and one for the “backend” services.
 This allows the two EC2 pools to be managed separately.
 For example, you could launch your own custom container into the “backend” pool without impacting the performance of the critical services in the “ess” pool.

 The ESS system stores data in a PostgreSQL database.

 This guide assumes the use of Amazon’s managed service Relational Database Service (RDS).
 Inrupt recommends enabling “Multi-AZ” on RDS instances.

 Various services related to secrets and certificate management are generally only required during container or service start/stop/restart.
 As such, outside of these periods, ESS can continue to operate during an outage to one of these services.